NCBI-Codeathons/Genes-in-the-Hood/README.md

 | has cas9 pseudogene |     251 |
 | no cas9 annotated   |  79,057 |
 | missing genomic.gff |      76 |

+For the 76 cases in which the downloaded package did not contain a genomic.gff file, it was noted that the file was present on the FTP site, so this is an apparent bug for NCBI Datasets.